joannachang1028/JoannaChang-dataviz-portfolio/critique-by-design.md

 - Apply a **storytelling structure**, presenting each country’s *“before vs. after HPV policy adoption”* in a clear, focused layout.

-# Step 4.5 Before Moving on to Redesign - Datasets Preparation & EDA on Change of policy on HPV schedule
+# Step 4.5 — Before Moving on to Redesign
+## Datasets Preparation & EDA on Change of Policy on HPV Schedule

+---

-## Datasets I Used in Redesign
+## 🧩 Datasets I Used in Redesign

 To build a cohesive, data-driven redesign that connects **HPV vaccination policy**, **coverage**, and **cancer outcomes**, I integrated the following datasets from *Our World in Data (OWID)* and WHO sources: